Informatievlaanderen/VSDS-LDESServer4J/README.md

   name: "geospatial"
   config:
     maxZoomLevel: { Required zoom level }
-    fragmenterPropertyQuery: { SPARQL Query that defines which property will be used for bucketizing }
+    fragmenterProperty: { Defines which property will be used for bucketizing }
   ```

 ##### Example Substring Fragmentation